nearform/nscale-workshop/5-update-&-rollback.md

-Rollback
+Update & Rollback
 ========

 This tutorial covers:
+1. Making a change to a system and deploying it.

-1. Rolling a deployed system back to a known good state
+2. Rolling a deployed system back to a known good state
-2. Rolling a deployed system forward after applying a full fix
+3. Rolling a deployed system forward after applying a full fix

 Before Making any Changes
 -----------------